 : Anytime I get an impulse to get you something, that's your birthday.

 : You ought to hear Grandpa on that subject.
-You know he says most people nowadays are run by fear.
+He says most people nowadays are run by fear.
 Fear of what they eat, fear of what they drink, fear of their jobs, their future, fear of their health.
-They're scared to save money, and they're scared to spend it.
+They're scared to save money and scared to spend it.
 You know what his pet aversion is?
 The people who commercialize on fear, you know they scare you to death so they can sell you something you don't need.
 So, he kinda taught all of not to be afraid of anything, but do what we want to do.
 Well, its kinda fun, anyway.

 : You know, there never was anything in my life that I couldn't get if I didn't scream loud enough.
 Alice Sycamore